horans/bcl/README.md

 * http://v3.bootcss.com/customize/

 #### install
-*user script extension installed for browser. (ie. tampermonkey for chrome, greasemonkey for firefox)*
+*user script extension installed for browser. (tampermonkey for chrome, greasemonkey for firefox, etc.)*

 you can either:
 * a. copy and paste online *bcl.js*